TradencyDev/WarpTest/README.md

 See exactly how in the code examples in this document.

+# Usage: Main concepts
+Pattern

+- Channel
+- Group

 # Usage: pub\sub
 This allows to do something
+- Subscribe to messages
-- subscribe
+- Send stream
-- send
+- Send single message

 ### Method: subscribe
-This method allows to subscribe to stream of messages
+This method allows to subscribe to messages.
+Both single and stream of messages.

 ```C#
 // init